Package Torello.HTML

 Will build an iterate that can return event-attributes and their categories.

-REMOVE NOTE: In order to prevent accidental removal of the attributes-descriptions via the Iterator's "Remove" Method, the 'Iterator<...>' class has been overloaded - "wrapped" - in a simple class that throws an exception if remove() is invoked.
-The purpose is to prevent a user from accidentally removing a member of the internal-set data-structure.
+In order to prevent accidental removal of the attributes-descriptions via the Iterator's "Remove" Method, the 'Iterator<...>' class has been overloaded with a class that throws exceptions if remove() is invoked.

 Returns: